Wondering when to start buying baby stuff during pregnancy? Learn the best time to start shopping for certain items like clothes and diapers.

 5. Buy diapers and wipes

-That said, buy only one box of newborn and size one diapers each, and one small box of wipes.
+That said, buy only one box of newborn and size one diapers each, and one small box of baby wipes.
 For one thing, you’ll likely get diapers from friends and family, or from the hospital, too.
 You also won’t know which brand works well with your baby—buying many boxes of one brand could backfire.

 Alternatives to buying right now